ncmiller/goals/diaries/piano.md

 -----------------------

+## Sunday, February 26.
+2017

+Pretty good week, though I had some short sessions early in the week (20 minutes or so).
+I'm nearly "done" with the march.
+At first I didn't like this piece since, but I've since grown to like more than the others I've played so far.
+The articulation and speed give me a good challenge, and it reminds me of my drumming days, at least when it comes to practice.
+It's hard to explain, but practicing individual passages in this march is really fun and rewarding, more so than the other pieces.
+I'm going to account that to its more percussive nature - it just gels with me.

+I'm really looking forward to more advanced Bach pieces.
+I really enjoy listening on Youtube to the more advanced players, and can't wait until my head can be in that space!

 ## Sunday, February 19, 2017

 I reached my first sub-goal of playing every day for a month.
 This is great,